Demi-urge/menace_sandbox/docs/stripe_billing_router.md

 # Stripe Billing Router

-`stripe_billing_router` maps bots to Stripe products, prices and customers.
+`stripe_billing_router` maps bots to Stripe products, prices and customers and acts as the **sole payment interface**.
 API keys are pulled from a secure vault provider or fall back to baked‑in production values.
 A `RuntimeError` is raised if the keys are missing, empty or test mode keys.
 Routing attempts for unsupported business categories or missing rules also raise `RuntimeError`.
+Stripe keys and billing logic must not be duplicated outside this module.

 ## Bot Invocation and Routing Rules